alldayscientess/superFasta/README.md

 You can email me if you have any questions on how to use the tool! tess.cherlin@students.jefferson.edu

 There are two scripts here:
-1. superFasta.sh -- this reads in a individial file (fastq or single-column sequence) and turns them into a fasta file.
+1. superFasta.sh -- this reads in an individial file (fastq or single-column sequence) and turns them into a fasta file.
 2. superFasta2.sh -- this reads in a list file which contains a list of fastq files or a list of single-column sequence files and turns them into fasta files.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------